6

 • 1

-$\begingroup$ "as unitaries cannot take mixed states to pure states" -- that's no reason. $\endgroup$ Mar 1, 2021 at 21:28
+$\begingroup$ "as unitaries cannot take mixed states to pure states" -- that's no reason. $\endgroup$ Commented Mar 1, 2021 at 21:28

 • $\begingroup$ Why not?
-If you could take $\sigma$ to a pure state, you would be back at the usual Stinespring dilation with an arbitrary pure ancilla. $\endgroup$ Mar 2, 2021 at 9:41
+If you could take $\sigma$ to a pure state, you would be back at the usual Stinespring dilation with an arbitrary pure ancilla. $\endgroup$ Commented Mar 2, 2021 at 9:41

-• $\begingroup$ True, but you use it as an argument for the converse direction. $\endgroup$ Mar 2, 2021 at 10:22
+• $\begingroup$ True, but you use it as an argument for the converse direction. $\endgroup$ Commented Mar 2, 2021 at 10:22

 • 2

 $\begingroup$ I don't.
 I'm just saying that the argument why you can get away with an arbitrary pure state doesn't hold for an arbitrary mixed state.
-You're just being pedantic. $\endgroup$ Mar 2, 2021 at 10:46
+You're just being pedantic. $\endgroup$ Commented Mar 2, 2021 at 10:46

 • $\begingroup$ I see.
-It seems the "This doesn't hold" was ambiguous. $\endgroup$ Mar 2, 2021 at 11:06
+It seems the "This doesn't hold" was ambiguous. $\endgroup$ Commented Mar 2, 2021 at 11:06

 4